abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 ## Reach your website using `https` protocol

-You can now connect to your abcdesktop desktop pulic web site using `https` protocol.
+You can now connect to your abcdesktop public website using the `https` protocol.

 ![reach your website using https](img/hello-https.png)